dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 * [Bibliothèque nationale de France][4]
 * [Elektronische Bibliothek Schweiz][5]
 * [University of Cologne and the German Archaeological Institute][6]
-* [The Internet Archive][7]  (also an aggregator, with contributing institutions including The Smithsonian Libraries and the Getty Research Institute)
+* [The Internet Archive][7]  (contributing institutions include The Smithsonian Libraries and the Getty Research Institute)
 * [Hesburgh Libraries - University of Notre Dame][8]

 The goal of [Books on Buildings][1] is to increase knowledge and understanding of architecture, and to highlight the importantance of digital libraries.
-The book is the medium through which architectural knowledge was liberated from the guild halls of tradesmen to become availaible for public use.
+The book is the medium through which architectural knowledge was liberated from the guild halls of tradesmen and became availaible for public use.
 Providing online access to those same books is a fitting extension of this process.
 Please send any comments or suggestions, and thanks for visiting.

+Dan Trumble
-\- Dan Trumble June 30, 2016
+June 30, 2016

 [1]: http://dtlib.github.io
 [2]: http://www.ub.uni-heidelberg.de/